WATCH NOW: ‘All options are on the table’: Northam urges caution amid worrying COVID-19 trends

 “The most rapid and concerning spread remains in the Southwest region, but all of our regions are seeing increases.
 I do not intend for things to get worse before taking action,” Northam said.

 Elsewhere in the country, COVID-19 cases and deaths have surged in recent weeks - ahead of anticipated spikes stemming from the holiday season.
-In New York City, the state’s largest school system announced it would close its schools due to surges of the virus in the city.
+In New York City, the nation's

 The Northam administration issued its stricter guidelines Friday afternoon, surprising residents and businesses across the state.
 At a news conference a week earlier, the governor had not signaled further statewide mandates and had wished reporters a happy Thanksgiving, promising to not appear again before the cameras until after the holiday.